 Ans: (d) Plants take carbon dioxide from the atmosphere mainly through their leaves.

 NCERT Solutions for Class 7 Science- Free PDF Download

-Nutrition in plants Class 7 NCERT is a good conceptual chapter for the students of Class 7.
-The Official website has all Class 7 Science Chapter 1 Solution available in PDF format for students to get easy access.
+Nutrition in plants Class 7 NCERT is a conceptual chapter for the students of Class 7.
+Vedantu provides all Class 7 Science Chapter 1 Solutions in PDF format for students to get easy access.
 These solutions have the entire Ch 1 Science for Class 7 covered and will help students to score better marks in Science exams.

 1.1 Mode of Nutrition in Plants

 Among all living beings, plants are the only ones who can make their own food.
-They prepare their food from sunlight, minerals, water and carbon dioxide that exist in the surrounding.
-The nutrients help the plant to grow, build itself and repair damaged body parts.
+They prepare their food from sunlight, minerals, water, and carbon dioxide that exist in the surrounding.
+The nutrients help the plant to grow, build itself, and repair damaged body parts.
 The nutrients also provide the required energy to perform vital life processes.
-The mode is nutrition by which an organism takes nutrients from its surroundings and utilizes it in its body.
+The mode is nutrition by which an organism takes nutrients from its surroundings and utilizes them in its body.

 There are two modes of nutrition- autotrophic and heterotrophic nutrition mode.
-Autotrophic nutrition mode enables the organisms to make their food from simpler substances from the surrounding.
+The autotrophic nutrition mode enables the organisms to make their food from simpler substances from the surrounding.
 For example, plants are autotrophs.
-Heterotrophic nutrition mode allows the organism to derive their nutrients from other animals.
-For example, all animals are heterotroph.
+The heterotrophic nutrition mode allows the organisms to derive their nutrients from other animals.
+For example, all animals are heterotrophs.

 Since plants are autotrophs, the next questions that will come to you are how do plants make their food.